parflow/parflow/docs/user_manual/source/user_manual.rst

 conditioning as ParFlow automatically defaults to not use conditioning data, but if conditioning is desired, the following key should be set:

-This key specifies the name of the file that contains the conditioning data.
+*string* **Perm.Conditioning.FileName** “NA” This key specifies the name of the file that contains the conditioning data.
 The default string **NA** indicates that conditioning data is not applicable.
-Example Useage:

 .. container:: list